Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 #### Metrics

 A metric standing alone, or set within flowing text, uses its normal line height.
-A metric sitting beside labels is a different thing: it is a single value to be aligned with its companions, and a generous line height pushes it out of that alignment, because a tall line box centres the numeral and adds leading that a small label does not have.
+A metric sitting beside labels is a single value to be aligned with its companions, and a generous line height pushes it out of that alignment, because a tall line box centres the numeral and adds leading that a small label does not have.

 In any label or comparison cluster a metric therefore takes a tight, near-single line height, and the cluster is aligned as a unit: